What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Never.

-I was like, I joined the chamber of commerce, I think my sophomore year in college.
+I was like, I joined the Chamber of Commerce, I think, my sophomore year in college.

-Like I was by far the youngest person there.
+Like, I was by far the youngest person there.

 I joined several different networking groups.

-So education itself sucks, but just the fact that the kids are blowing four years when they go to school, they're just not doing anything.
+So education itself sucks, but just the fact that the kids are blowing four years when they go to school.

 Well, you're an exceptional human, though.

-I I I fell into uh I played I played sports in college, uh and uh and that kept me busy because and I and I did well enough to be able to get myself into not a good law school, but I got myself into a law school and uh didn't do particularly well in law school to I wasn't particularly interested.
+I fell into, I played sports in college and that kept me busy because I did well enough to be able to get myself into not a good law school, but I got myself into a law school and didn't do particularly well in law school.

-You're you're not a mature adult at 26.
+You're not a mature adult at 26.

 Most people, you were.